BriannaBalamV/DataMining/README.md

 # DataMining
 This repository contains the final project developed for the Data Mining subject.
-# Tren Maya Sentiment Analysis Project
+# Tren Maya Sentiment Analysis Project using CRISP-DM methodology

 ## Overview
 This project applies Natural Language Processing (NLP) and sentiment analysis to understand public opinion on the Tren Maya project, which is a major infrastructure initiative in Mexico.
 Using simulated data, the project employs the VADER sentiment analysis tool to analyze the sentiment of tweets related to the Tren Maya project across different geographic locations.